pism/pism/doc/sphinx/climate_forcing/surface.rst

 dEBM-simple assumes that the transmissivity of the atmosphere `\tau_A` is a linear function of the local surface altitude.
-Similarly to the albedo parameterization, the default values of coefficients `a` and `b` below were obtained using a linear regression of MAR v3.11 data.
+Similarly to the albedo parameterization, the default values of coefficients `a` and `b` below were obtained using a linear regression of an RCM output.
 This parameterization also relies on the assumption that no other processes (e.g. changing mean cloud cover in a changing climate) affect `\tau_A`.

 .. math::